 - Traveling in Africa on Public Transport

-If you’re looking for more information about flightless travel, you can post your questions in the comments below!
+If you’re looking for more information about overland travel, you can post your questions in the comments below!